SRVikash/project-playfulpages/Readme.md

 #### AI Services (Azure OpenAI):

-- **GPT-4o Mode**: Generates a fully personalized story based on the provided inputs (story type, child's name, and gender).
+- **GPT-4o Model**: Generates a fully personalized story based on the provided inputs (story type, child's name, and gender).
 This ensures the story is engaging, age-appropriate, and contextually relevant.
-- **DALL·E Mode**: Creates visual illustrations for the story by analyzing the generated story's context.
+- **DALL·E Model**: Creates visual illustrations for the story by analyzing the generated story's context.
 Each image complements the narrative, enhancing the storytelling experience.

 #### Workflow